perwin/imfit/README.md

 Pre-compiled binaries for Linux and Mac OS X, along with documentation and example files, can be found
-[at the main web page](http://www.mpe.mpg.de/~erwin/code/imfit/index.html#downloads), as can a condensed subset of the main code, suitable for making your own modifications.
+[at the main web page](http://www.mpe.mpg.de/~erwin/code/imfit/index.html#downloads), as can a source-code distribution suitable for local compilations and for making your own modifications.

 A basic [tutorial](http://www.mpe.mpg.de/~erwin/code/imfit/markdown/index.html) is also available.